New York Security Deposit Collections and Holdings

 Can Landlords Charge an Additional Pet Deposit in New York?

-This law does not prevent landlords from adding a monthly pet premium.
+This law does not prevent landlords from adding a monthly pet premium (“pet rent”) in exchange for the right to keep an animal on the property.

 How Much Rent Can a Landlord Collect Upfront in New York?

 In addition to collecting the first month’s rent in advance, landlords in New York can only collect one additional month’s rent in advance as a security deposit.
-The landlord cannot also collect last month’s rent in advance, so the total amount that can be collected is equal to two months’ rent.
+The landlord cannot also collect last month’s rent in advance, so the total amount that can be collected under any circumstances is equal to two months’ rent.

 Security Deposit Collections in New York